fstevens30/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A simple Tic Tac Toe game made with HTML, CSS and vanilla JavaScript
+A simple Tic Tac Toe game made with HTML, CSS and vanilla JavaScript.

-## Technical Report

-# Tic Tac Toe
+Made by Flynn and Keith for an NMIT project.

 ## Technical Report

 ----------------------